thejimmylin/j3y/markdown/posts/install-docker-engine-on-a-ubuntu-2004.md

+---
+title: Install Docker engine on a Ubuntu 20.04
+---

 # Install Docker engine on a Ubuntu 20.04

 You need docker engine to build docker image, run image as a container and so on.